 Columbus Symphony Chorus

-The Columbus Symphony Chorus, beginning its 56th season, continues to excel under the direction of Maestro Ronald J. Jenkins.
-Under his leadership for the past thirty-two years, the Chorus has grown both in the quality of its performances and in the diversity of its classical repertoire.
+The Columbus Symphony Chorus, beginning its 62nd season in the fall of 2022, continues to excel under the direction of Ronald J. Jenkins.
+Under his leadership for the past 40 years, the Chorus has grown both in the quality of its performances and in the diversity of its classical repertoire.

 A few excerpts from reviews in the press: